-The Company recorded a net profit of EUR 1 thousand for the years ended on December 31st, 2023 and December 31st, 2022.
-The result for the year is set out on statements of profit or loss and other comprehensive income for the years ended December 31st, 2023 and 2022.
+The Company recorded a net loss of EUR 7 thousand for the year ended December 31st, 2024 and a net profit of EUR 1 thousand for the year ended December 31st, 2023.
+The result for the year is set out on statements of profit or loss and other comprehensive income for the years ended December 31st, 2024 and 2023.
 Results of the Company are at the disposal of the Annual General Meeting.